Fishy0/Recipe-Share/README.md

 ### Core Features:
 - User authentication and profiles - we;ll be looking to include these in a technical sense, but to allow for time on the rest of the project, the profiles and authentication steps will likely be the bare minimum.
 - Recipe creation, editing, and sharing - The main feature of the app will focus on the recipes, listing ingredients, and posting the meal.
-- Meal planning calendar - We plan to include a calendar that one can add meals to, whether by links to a post or copying a meal to the day.
 - Shopping list generation - As this is ingredient focused, there'll be a feature to generate a shopping list based off of the recipes you view.
 - Recipe rating and reviews - Acting like our version of liking/retweeting posts, meals will be able to be rated by other users from 1-5 Stars
+- Meal planning calendar - If time permits, we plan to include a calendar that one can add meals to, whether by links to a post or copying a meal to the day.

 ### Technical Implementation:
 - UI Layer: Templates with Bootstrap for recipe browsing, meal planning calendar

-- Business Logic: Recipe recommendation engine, meal plan algorithms, shopping list optimization
+- Business Logic: Recipe recommendation engine (by ratings), meal plan algorithms, shopping list optimization

 - Persistence: JPA/Hibernate for recipes, users, meal plans, ratings